cacaiocamp/joyOSCMapper/README.md

 * change osc address, port and tags
 * change minStickStep (the minimum value to send stick data OSC messages)
 * un/toggle the use stick as D-pad/polar coordinates
-* chance stickAsDpadProp (the minimum value to trigger the stickDpad)
+* change stickAsDpadProp (the minimum value to trigger the stickDpad)
 * change IMUVectorsSize (the size of the motion graphs)
 * save and load preferences